-HSE -Security should ensure that Employees using their own vehicle are behaving in a safe manner / attitude.

-Departments should ensure that their authorized employees / Operators are competent to drive

-Competent drivers are competent through driver assessment

-Reviewing the risk assessment in light of incidents

-Have an effective contractor management system related to road safety, Control starts at the selection criteria level and then management level by departments and finally at the Security level

-Investigations should be done and recommendations implemented to avoid re occurrence

-More rigorous monitoring by departments as well as HSE

-To restrict long hours

-Choosing vehicles carefully

-Vehicle should be properly Maintained

-Specifying safe routes for journeys to avoid risky routes

-Feed back

-Involving employees in identifying and putting in place control measures; developing an occupational driver appraisal service;

-Periodic Consulting employees travelling in the buses and reviewing

-Involving Drivers as participation and consultations for Risks arising from their work; proposals to manage and/or control these risks; the best ways of providing information (sign boards), Instruction and training

-Drivers not to use mobile phones while driving;

-Managing extremes weather conditions
+- HSE -Security should ensure that employees using their own vehicle are behaving in a safe manner / attitude. - Departments should ensure that their authorized employees / operators are competent to drive. - Competent drivers are competent through driver assessment. - Reviewing the risk assessment in light of incidents. - Have an effective contractor management system related to road safety, control starts at the selection criteria level and then management level by departments and finally at the security level. - Investigations should be done and recommendations implemented to avoid re occurrence. - More rigorous monitoring by departments as well as HSE. - To restrict long hours. - Choosing vehicles carefully. - Vehicle should be properly maintained. - Specifying safe routes for journeys to avoid risky routes. - Feedback from employee regards to their transport facility. - Involving employees in identifying and putting in place control measures, developing an occupational driver appraisal service. - Periodic consulting employees travelling in the buses and reviewing. - Involving drivers as participation and consultations for risks arising from their work, proposals to manage and /or control these risks, the best ways of providing information (sign boards), Instruction and training. - Drivers not to use mobile phones while driving. - Managing extremes weather conditions. - Providing rest rooms. - Organize campaign / competition on road safety point system. - Provide personal protective equipment where there are risks to health and safety that cannot be adequately controlled in other ways.

-Traffic Management Control Prepared By: HSE Department 22/52 Issued By: HSE Department
+Traffic Management Control Prepared By: HSE DEPARTMENT 1 420 21 01 02 Issued By: HSE DEPARTMENT

 Procedure 2.32.2.1.16.01

-Established 24.05.2016
+Established 24-May-2016

-Issue date 19.07.2017

-Valid until 18.07.2020
+Effective Date 15-Dec-2019

 Revision 02